SurajSanap-amd/Rag-Agent/README.md

-Here’s a **clean, professional & complete README.md** for your project (Gemini RAG + Tools + Streamlit).
-You can copy and paste directly to your GitHub repository.

----

 # 🤖 AI Agent with RAG + Tools (Gemini + Streamlit)

 A smart AI Assistant built using **Google Gemini**, with **Retrieval Augmented Generation (RAG)** and **function calling tools**.